-Either it's Gameplay and Story Segregation, or Micheal only rented the spot at the marina, and couldn't afford to outright buy it with his house "mortgaged up to the eyeballs".
+Maybe Michael only rented the spot at the marina and couldn't afford to outright buy it with his house "mortgaged up to the eyeballs".

-A what if sprung into my head is how would Trevor and Michael would have reacted if in exchange for being protected from Weston and Haines they have to kill Franklin since they were both going to be killed by him and the Triads decided to the "lovers" live if they kill the guy that saved Mike from certain death.
+More of a pondering question: How would Trevor and Michael would have reacted if in exchange for being protected from Weston and Haines they have to kill Franklin since they were both going to be killed by him and the Triads decided to the "lovers" live if they kill the guy that saved Mike from certain death?

 All it takes is the Triads to "forgive" Mike for botching the nuclear weapons sale and Trevor for his actions and since Franklin had been of zero benefit to them.
 Franklin can be the fall guy.

 What happened to Mr. K?
 Last we see him, he's stumbling into an airport terminal, bloodied and battered from the Cold-Blooded Torture he went through.
 He's shirtless, presumably has no money, etc. So...how exactly is he supposed to get onto an airplane?
 Just sneak into one?

 He doesn't stumble into the airport terminal.
 It's easy to miss because most players never use it, but he instead enters Los Santos transit - the subway.